-Each student will be responsible for keeping track of their Spiritual Formation credits.
+Each student will be responsible for keeping track of their Spiritual Formation points.
 A student's spiritual formation record can be found on the iAttended App.
-Ignorance of the Spiritual Formation policies or failure to meet Spiritual Formation credit requirements does not excuse assessment of a monetary fine.
-Students will have 5 business days following the last chapel of each semester to appeal any Spiritual Formation credit penalties.
-All Spiritual Formation credit fines must be paid before transcripts or diplomas are released.
+Ignorance of the Spiritual Formation policies or failure to meet Spiritual Formation points requirements does not excuse assessment of a monetary fine.
+Students will have 5 business days following the last chapel of each semester to appeal any Spiritual Formation points penalties.
+All Spiritual Formation points fines must be paid before transcripts or diplomas are released.

-A Spiritual Formation credit fine can be paid at the Student Accounts Office in Founders Hall.
+A Spiritual Formation points fine can be paid at the Student Accounts Office in Founders Hall.